OWASP/www-project-operational-technology-top-10/docs/the-top-10/index.md

 | References| Relevant standards |
 | Tooling | Links to Tools that can be used to test for the vulnerability|

-## Ideas about Top 10 Lists

-### After Discussion 28.8.2024

-Maybe we should get to a more conceptional level, this might not be the list of Top 10 Vulnerabilities but rather an introduction how the concrete top 10 came to be.
-For example, "Insufficient Network Separation" is rather a problem with a mitigation and not the root cause vulnerability.

-### Problems specific to OT (not vulnerabilities by themselves)

-- Following List:
-  - devices that cannot be updated
-    - examples: due to availability concerns, vendor not providing updates, devices without update capabilities
-    - depending upon physical security
-    - invalid air-gapping, see stuxnet
-    - remediations are not a `get out of jail free` card and impose limitations and maintenance burden
-    - examples: stuxnet

-### High-level Vulnerabilities (Root-Causes)

-This could be a short-list (5-6 items) that explain some of our problems, that we very often solve by using network separation and/or depending upon physical access control --- which in turn can introduce vulnerabilities by themselves.

-We have a simple high-level storyline.

-#### Devices that must be protected

-- We are a bit different to typical IT environments
-  - devices with (known) security vulnerabilities
-    - **related to**: device cannot be updated
-    - missing vulnerability management
-    - missing patch management
-  - unauthenticated/unauthorized communication without integrity protection
-    - **note** this might be better suited for a "general problems in OT" and not a direct vulnerability
-    - maybe replace with "attackers able to forge network requests"

-#### We depend upon mitigations (and very often physical/network separation)

-Problem: what happens, if this separation is not upheld?

-- dependence upon / defect mitigations
-  - attackers abusing unexpected attack surfaces
-    - devices with additional unknown services (features, management, backdoors, etc.)
-    - shadow infrastructure / unknown devices
-    - maintenance access
-    - **related to** 'defect mitigations'
-    - vendors not publishing security advisories
-  - attackers starting from unexpected areas
-    - **related to** 'defect mitigations', 'too large blast zone'
-    - shadow infrastructure / unknown devices
-    - maintenance access
-    - adversaries being able to stay on the network

-#### Overall: how do we react to an incident?

-- in IT, we often can install backups
-  - Not being able to react/recover from incidents
-    - missing backups/disaster recovery
-    - Undefined processes for alert reporting/handling
-    - Missing configuration backups for OT-Devices

 ## Provided Potential Top 10 Lists

 ### List provided by Simon